-- 220B.
+220B.
 Invertebrate Zoology.
 A unit consisting of laboratory work supplemented by lecture-demonstrations and recitations dealing with the comparative anatomy, development, and phylogeny of the lower and higher invertebrate groups.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
+First Semester.

-First Semester. - 222B.
+- 222B.
 Comparative Anatomy of Vertebrates.
 A unit involving the structure, physiology, and relationships of vertebrate animals.
 In the laboratory a number of representative types are dissected as a premedical requisite.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 First Semester. - 223B.
 Genetics.
-A lecture-discussion course which treats the im-

-- portant facts and principles of heredity as they relate to plants, animals and man.
-First Semester, - 224B.
+A lecture-discussion course which treats the important facts and principles of heredity as they relate to plants, animals and man.
+First Semester. - 224B.
 Comparative Vertebrate Embryology.
 A unit devoted to the study of the development stages of the fish, frog, chick, and mammal.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 First Semester. - 225B.
 Histology and Microtechnique.
 A study of the microscopic structure of vertebrate tissues and organs including laboratory practice in the preparation of histological slides.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 Second Semester. - 226B.
 Botany.
 A course dealing with the basic facts and concepts of plant life.
 Plant morphology, physiology, ecology and evolution are some phases of the subject treated.
 Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 Second Semester. - 228B.
 General Bacteriology.
-A unit devoted to the study of bacteria, including their application to modern industrial and hygiene problems.
+A course devoted to the study of bacteria and to problems concerning the relation of bacteria to health, industry and everyday living.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 First Semester. - 231B.
 General Physiology.
 A course consisting of the study of facts and principles involved in the dynamic functioning of protoplasm and protoplasmic systems.
-Prerequisite: Two years of college chemistry, the last term of which may be taken simultaneously with this course.
-College courses in physics and mathematics are recommended.
-Two 1-hour lectures and two 2-hour laboratory periods per week.
+Prerequisite: General college chemistry and organic chemistry.
+Organic chemistry may be taken simultaneously with this course.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 First Semester. - 232B.
 Vertebrate Physiology.
 A study of the functions and functional interrelationships of the organs and organ systems of animals, in particular vertebrates and man.
 Designed to present the principles and methods of physiology both to students of biology and to others who are interested in human physiology.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 Second Semester. - 233B.
+Biochemistry.
+A course which treats the chemical composition of living matter and the mechanism of biochemical reactions.

-Biological Compounds.
-A course treating general biochemical topics such as proteins, enzymes and metabolism.
-Two 1-hour lectures and two 2-hour laboratory periods per week.
+Two 1-hour lecture periods and two 2-hour laboratory periods per week.
 Second Semester.